libyal/winshl-kb/docs/index.rst

-Welcome to the winsps-kb documentation
+Welcome to the winshl-kb documentation
 ======================================

-winsps-kb is a project to build a Windows Serialized Property Store (SPS) Knowledge Base.
+winshl-kb is a project to build a Windows Serialized Property Store (SPS) Knowledge Base.

-winsps is a Python module part of winsps-kb to allow reuse of Windows Serialized Property Store (SPS) Resources.
+winshl is a Python module part of winshl-kb to allow reuse of Windows Serialized Property Store (SPS) Resources.

-The source code is available from the `project page <https://github.com/libyal/winsps-kb>`__.
+The source code is available from the `project page <https://github.com/libyal/winshl-kb>`__.

 .. toctree::
    :maxdepth: 1

-   sources/property-sets/index
+   sources/shell-folders/index

 .. toctree::
    :maxdepth: 2

-   API documentation <sources/api/winspsrc>
+   API documentation <sources/api/winshlrc>

 Indices and tables